Bills sticking with QB Tyrod Taylor after reworking contract

 Taylor has a 15-14 record in two seasons with Buffalo.
 He signed with the Bills two years ago after spending his first four NFL seasons serving as Joe Flacco's backup in Baltimore.

-He's coming off an inconsistent season in going 7-8 last year, and missed the final game when he was benched in favor of backup EJ Manuel.
+He's coming off an inconsistent season in going 7-8 last year.

 Taylor went 269 of 436 for 3,023 yards passing, with 17 touchdowns passing versus just six interceptions.
 He continued to be a dual threat as a runner in finishing with 580 yards rushing to break the franchise record for quarterbacks he set a year earlier.